Friday, June 5, 2015

 Hot air balloons

-What causes the hot air balloons to go up are the burners that are loosely modeled on the thrusters from the space shuttle.
+The burners that lift the hot air balloons are loosely modeled after the thrusters on the space shuttle.

-The burners have coils and when you hit the blast on the burner, it allows the propane to go out of the tank, through the hose, and into the burner.
-The propane goes to the top and runs down the bottom of the burner where the jets are.
-It superheats the propane and gives you three times the amount of power if you just take raw propane and set it on fire.
+The burners have coils, and when you hit the blast on the burner, propane flows from the tank through the hose into the burner.
+The propane goes to the top and runs down the bottom of the burner, where the jets are located.
+It superheats the propane, giving you three times the power compared to just burning raw propane.

-My daughter drove to the beach and we stopped at Point Judith Light House built in 1856 octagonal granite tower painted upper half brown and lower half white and has a fog signal for a whistle.
+My daughter drove to the beach, and we stopped at Point Judith Light House, built in 1856.
+It's an octagonal granite tower painted brown and white, with a fog signal that emits a whistle.

 Point Judith Light House

-The coastline is covered in rocks and visitors stack one rock upon another making a tower of rocks.
+The coastline is covered in rocks, and visitors stack one rock upon another, making a tower of stones.

 Instead of sandcastles, you have rock castles.

-Then on to Malcolm Grant Trail/Black Point Fishing which has two paths to walk, we chose one and walked to the Ocean.
+Then we headed to Malcolm Grant Trail/Black Point Fishing, which has two paths to walk.
+We chose one and went to Ocean Ocean.

-There were many very large rocks, (boulders) where we stood taking pictures.
+There were many huge rocks (boulders) where we stood taking pictures.

-This area is just one of the few areas you do not pay to park.
+This is one of the few areas where you do not pay to park.

 Malcolm Grant Trail/Black Point Fishing